Federal DNA Database Unit (FDDU)

-The Federal DNA Database Unit (FDDU) functions to analyze the 13 Core CODIS loci DNA markers from buccal and blood samples of federal convicted offenders, arrestees facing federal charges, individuals convicted of certain District of Columbia offenses, as well as non-U.S. citizens detained under the authority of the United States of America, for development of DNA profiles that are uploaded to the National DNA Index System (NDIS).
+The Federal DNA Database Unit (FDDU) functions to analyze the Core CODIS loci DNA markers from buccal and blood samples of federal convicted offenders, arrestees facing federal charges, individuals convicted of certain District of Columbia offenses, and non-U.S. citizens detained under the authority of the United States of America, for development of DNA profiles that are uploaded to the National DNA Index System (NDIS).

 Unit chief, forensic examiners, biologists, management and program analysts, DNA technical specialists, DNA program specialists, and contractors